Stock market today: Wall Street climbs as stocks worldwide rise

 Ignoring those and other particularly volatile prices, underlying inflation trends in Thursday’s report were closer to economists’ expectations.
 That echoed a report from a day earlier on inflation at the consumer level, which showed overall inflation accelerated to 3.7% in August largely because of a leap in fuel prices.

 The yield on the 10-year Treasury initially jumped to nearly 4.30% immediately after the economic data’s release Thursday morning.
 But it later eased back, only to swing again.
-It was sitting at 4.25%, roughly where it was late Wednesday.
+It was sitting at 4.28%, just above 4.25% from late Wednesday.

 The two-year Treasury yield, which more closely tracks expectations for the Fed, also bounced up, down and back again following the reports.
-It was sitting at 4.96%, down from 4.98% late Wednesday, after briefly leaping above 5.02%.
+It was sitting at 4.98%, where it was late Wednesday, after briefly leaping above 5.02%.

 Traders pared back expectations for the Fed to raise rates again some time this year, though they’re still betting on a nearly 42% chance of that, according to data from CME Group.